TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 You may still need this mode if:
 - You want to run on Synology where there are no ui programs required for interactive
+  - You can read/discuss in #157 for any help
 - Interactive unzipping crashes for you (known issue in windoza 😢 #178)
 - Want to use this in other script/automation